firecmsco/firecms/example/README.md

 To run this project locally you can set your Firebase configuration in the file `firebase_config.ts` under `src`

-You can run `yarn install` and then `yarn start` to test this package.
+For local development, you need to run `yarn install` and then `yarn start`, both in the root folder of the project and the example folder.

 ### Algolia search